-This post is for US Citizens who will be in Panama (or anywhere overseas) on Nov 3rd.
+This post is for US Citizens who will be in Panama (or anywhere overseas) on an election day.

 Did you suddenly realize you didn’t ask for an absentee ballot?

-You may still be able to vote in the US Election from Panama, or from anywhere overseas.
+You can vote in US Elections from Panama, or from anywhere overseas.

 How To Request An Absentee Ballot